stevelerner/networkdemo/README.md

 make demo-routing
 ```

-**What to say:**
+**Talking points:**
-> "The router container has interfaces in all three networks.
-I've enabled kernel IP forwarding (`net.ipv4.ip_forward=1`) and configured iptables rules to allow inter-VLAN traffic.
-Traceroute shows the hop through the router at `10.10.10.1` when reaching VLAN20 from VLAN10."
+> The router container has interfaces in all three networks.
+Kernel IP forwarding (`net.ipv4.ip_forward=1`) is enabled and iptables rules are configured to allow inter-VLAN traffic.
+Traceroute shows the hop through the router at `10.10.10.1` when reaching VLAN20 from VLAN10.

 **Technical details:**
 - Router uses dynamic interface detection (not hardcoded)